-Pelvic inflammatory disease also commonly occurs in women who have bacterial vaginosis (see Bacterial Vaginosis).
+Pelvic inflammatory disease also commonly occurs in women who have bacterial vaginosis.
 The bacteria that cause bacterial vaginosis normally reside in the vagina.
 They cause symptoms and spread to other organs only if they increase in number (overgrow).
 Whether bacterial vaginosis is sexually transmitted is unknown.

 Sometimes infected fallopian tubes become blocked.
 Blocked tubes may swell because fluid is trapped.
 Women may feel pressure or have chronic pain in the lower abdomen.

-The infection can spread to surrounding structures, including the membrane that lines the abdominal cavity and covers the abdominal organs (causing peritonitis).
+Peritonitis develops if the infection spreads to the membrane that lines the abdominal cavity and covers the abdominal organs.
 Peritonitis can cause sudden or gradual severe pain in the entire abdomen.

-If infection of the fallopian tubes is due to gonorrhea or a chlamydial infection, it may spread to the tissues around the liver.
+The Fitz-Hugh-Curtis syndrome develops if infection of the fallopian tubes is due to gonorrhea or a chlamydial infection and it spreads to the tissues around the liver.
 Such an infection may cause pain in the upper right side of the abdomen.
-The pain resembles that of a gallbladder disorder or stones.
-This complication is called the Fitz-Hugh-Curtis syndrome.
+The pain resembles that of a gallbladder disorder or gallstones.

 An abscess forms in the fallopian tubes or ovaries of about 15% of women who have infected fallopian tubes, particularly if they have had the infection a long time.
 An abscess sometimes ruptures, and pus spills into the pelvic cavity (causing peritonitis).
 A rupture causes severe pain in the lower abdomen, quickly followed by nausea, vomiting, and very low blood pressure (shock).
 The infection may spread to the bloodstream (a condition called sepsis) and can be fatal.

-Pelvic inflammatory disease often produces a puslike fluid, which can result in the formation of abnormal bands of scar tissue (adhesions) in the reproductive organs or between organs in the abdomen.
+Adhesions are abnormal bands of scar tissue.
+They can develop when pelvic inflammatory disease produces a puslike fluid.
+This fluid irritates tissues and causes bands of scar tissue to form in the reproductive organs or between organs in the abdomen.
 Infertility and chronic pelvic pain may result.
 The longer and more severe the inflammation and the more often it recurs, the higher the risk of infertility and other complications.
 The risk increases each time a woman develops the infection.

-Women who have had pelvic inflammatory disease are 6 to 10 times more likely to have a tubal pregnancy, in which the fetus grows in a fallopian tube rather than in the uterus.
+A tubal pregnancy (a type of ectopic pregnancy) is 6 to 10 times more likely to occur in women who have had pelvic inflammatory disease.
+In a tubal pregnancy, the fetus grows in a fallopian tube rather than in the uterus.
 This type of pregnancy threatens the life of the woman, and the fetus cannot survive.

 Doctors suspect the disease if women have pain in the lower abdomen or if they have an unexplained discharge from the vagina, particularly if they are of childbearing age.
 A physical examination, including a pelvic examination, is done.
 Pain felt in the pelvic area during the pelvic examination supports the diagnosis.

-A sample of fluid (swab) is usually taken from the cervix and tested to determine whether the woman has gonorrhea or a chlamydial infection.
+A sample is usually taken from the cervix with a swab and tested to determine whether the woman has gonorrhea or a chlamydial infection.
 A pregnancy test is done to see whether the woman may have a tubal pregnancy, which could be the cause of the symptoms.
 Other symptoms and laboratory test results help confirm the diagnosis.